![]() |

 flotillacommandship „Minsk“ as well as two destroyers.
 The

-3. SFltl took part in the capturing of the Baltic islands.
+3. SFltl took part in capturing the Baltic islands.
 The 2. and the

 3. SFltl carried out escort operations for the so called